 Take it one step further the next time you make soup with leeks and swap those potatoes for cauliflower for an incredible creamy soup that’s a delicious meal the whole family will enjoy.
 Cauliflower is the perfect substitute for potatoes.
 When pureed into the soup, it provides the same texture as the potatoes, yet fewer calories and an abundance of vitamins, minerals and health benefits.

-Nutritional Benefits of Leeks
+Nutritional Benefits of Leek Soup

 - Like many allium veggies (garlic, onions), it’s good to cut leeks at least 10 minutes before you’re ready to use them in cooking to break down their cell walls and activate their enzymes.

-Ingredients and substitutions
+Main Ingredients and Substitutions

 - Leeks: Subtle oniony flavor that’s kinda sweet and a bit earthy.
 Scallions or onions would be a good substitute.
 Recipe also calls for an onion.
 You can use extra leeks if you prefer their flavor.